 Final average compensation is the monthly average of the highest 48 consecutive months of wages within the last 120 months of wages.
-The average 12 months connate exceed the 48 month average by more than 25%.
+The average of the last 12 months cannot exceed the 48 month average by more than 25%.

 Tier 1 Alternative Formula: